lalitjoshi06/tataplay_url/README.md

 3) Enjoy!

 **Note : **use this playlist on OTT Navigator and set to reload data to 10 min bcz hmac expires in every 10 min for most of channels.
-         Need to fix for vercel
-         use render for now

 Special thanks to CodeCrafters for their API.